 Albion is a somewhat small village located in the state of New York.
 With a population of 5,998 people and two constituent neighborhoods, Albion is the 276th largest community in New York.
-Albion has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Albion was built prior to World War II, making it one of the older and more historic villages in the country.

 When you are in Albion, you'll notice that it is more blue-collar than most other communities in America.
 35.75% of Albion’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Albion is a village of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Albion who work in office and administrative support (15.04%), farm management occupations (12.02%), and law enforcement and fire fighting (6.34%).